 His current discography numbers over 50 releases and can be found on the New Focus, Albany, Mode, Gasparo, Canteloupe, BMOP/sound, ECM, Nonesuch, Navona, Cirrus Music and Cauchemar labels.
 Future projects include a CD of chamber music by composer Magnus Lindberg and a premiere recording of David Gompper's Clarinet Concerto with the Royal Philharmonic Orchestra in London for NAXOS.

-Currently, Norsworthy is Professor of Clarinet and Bass Clarinet, Chair of the Woodwind Department and Director of Contemporary Music Performance at The Boston Conservatory at Berklee and on the artist faculty of the Longy School of Music at Bard College.
+Currently, Norsworthy is Professor of Clarinet and Bass Clarinet, Head of the Woodwind Department and founder of the Contemporary Music Performance at The Boston Conservatory at Berklee and on the artist faculty of the Longy School of Music at Bard College.
 He is constantly in demand at schools of music around the world and has presented masterclasses and clinics at prestigious schools all over the USA, Canada, Asia, Europe and the Caribbean.
 He has served as artist in residence at Harvard University with the Harvard Group for New Music and was on the artist faculty at Columbia University.
 He is an active board member for American Century Music and Massachusetts State Chairman for the International Clarinet Association.
 He is a Selmer Paris Artistic Advisor and an artist clinician for Vandoren.
 As a former artist for D'Addario Woodwinds, he collaborated with D'Addario on the development of the Reserve Classic line of reeds for B-flat clarinet and bass clarinet and with Selmer Paris on the redesign of the Privilège lines of instruments.

 Mr. Norsworthy holds advanced degrees from New England Conservatory and Southern Illinois University at Carbondale, and has attended Michigan State University.
 His teachers include Elsa Ludewig-Verdehr, Eric Mandat, Kalmen Opperman and Richard Stoltzman.
 He is the recipient of many awards and distinctions, among them: The John Cage Award, Borromeo String Quartet Guest Artist Award and Southern Illinois University’s Chancellor’s Research and Creativity Award, grants from the Yvar Mikahashoff Trust for New Music, St. Louis Artist Presentation Society and St. Botolph Club Foundation and a fellowship from the Aspen Music Festival.
 He has written scholarly works for the New Grove Dictionary of Music and Musicians and articles for the quarterly journal The Clarinet.